Kyle-Ye/XcodeLLMEligible/README.md

 ## Usage

 ### Method 1: util tool (Recommended)

-> [!NOTE]
-> It works on macOS 15 Beta 1 ~ Beta 6 and macOS 15.1 Beta 1 ~ Beta 2.
->
-> There is a known issue on macOS 15 Beta 7 [#22](https://github.com/Kyle-Ye/XcodeLLMEligible/issues/22).
-It required you keeping SIP disabled to work.

 Need one time SIP disable + "amfi_get_out_of_my_way=1" set boot-args in during the script.